KazaiMazai/SwiftletModel/README.md

 - Migrations (in development)
 - CoreData/SwiftData sync (in development)

-SwiftyModel is like an ORM but without a database.
+SwifletData is like an ORM but without a database.

 **Notice:** the package is in early development stage.